-The chance to travel from San Francisco to Los Angeles by sleeper bus is now available from SleepBus at a fixed price of $65 one-way with twin beds, bathrooms and wifi, from AT&T Park in San Francisco to Santa Monica Pier.
+The chance to travel from San Francisco to Los Angeles by sleeper bus is now available from Cabin with twin beds, bathrooms, and free wifi, from Pier 48 in San Francisco to Palisades Park in Santa Monica.

-SleepBus uses time you’d normally be sleeping to travel.
+Cabin uses time you’d normally be sleeping to travel.
 Our buses have full twin beds, nice bathrooms, space to hang out, and WiFi.
-We’ll pick up at AT&T Park in San Francisco, leave at 11 PM, and arrive in LA at 5 or 6 AM at Santa Monica Pier.
+We’ll pick up near Pier 48 at AT&T Park in San Francisco, leave at 11 PM, and arrive in LA at 5 or 6 AM at Palisades Park in Santa Monica..

-There’s no airport hassle, and if you sleep well on the bus, you don’t even notice the 6 or 7 hours.
-And unlike plane fares, which can get very expensive at the last minute, a one-way SleepBus ticket is always $65, no matter how close to the departure you book it.'
+There’s no airport hassle, and if you sleep well on the bus, you don’t even notice the 6 or 7 hours.'

 Olympic Peninsula wineries are not in the heart of Washington wine country but the vineyards near the Pacific Coast Highway are worth a visit.

 Jan 22, 20 06:14 PM

 Pacific Coast Highway Travel reviews an Olympic Peninsula Travel Guide published by the Beautiful Pacific Northwest website.

 Jan 22, 20 06:12 PM